 NMP: What are the fundamental character traits of a winner?

-MS: I think the key thing in order to be a high-performer; it’s not a problem to be self-confident; it’s not a problem to have a big ego; it’s not a problem to think that one is exceptional – providing that is yoked to a deeper humility; recognising that however good I am; however exceptional; I can nevertheless still improve.
-Because unless one has that; unless one recognises ‘I can still get better’ it cuts away the motivation to improve; to reflect; to be self-aware; to look for the data that can rationally help one to improve one’s performance.
-If one just has ego and self-esteem without that, then as soon as one finds the information that one’s less than perfect, then one’s threatened; one starts to self-justify; one gets prickly and defensive; and that’s the hallmark of low-achieving institutions and individuals.
+MS: I think the key thing in order to be a high-performer is humility.
+It’s not a problem to be self-confident, to have a big ego or to think that one is exceptional – providing that is yoked to a deeper humility recognising that however good I am, however exceptional, I can nevertheless still improve.
+Because unless one has that, unless one recognises ‘I can still get better’ it cuts away the motivation to improve, to reflect, to be self-aware, to look for the data that can rationally help one to improve one’s performance.
+If one just has ego and self-esteem without that, then as soon as one finds the information that one’s less than perfect, then one’s threatened; one starts to self-justify; one gets prickly and defensive and that’s the hallmark of low-achieving institutions and individuals.

 NMP: How important is vision to success in business?